-The Statement of Accounts summarises the Authority's transactions for the 2018/19 financial year and its position at the year end of 31 March 2019.
-The Authority is required to prepare an annual Statement of Accounts by the Accounts and Audit (England) Regulations 2015, which require it to be prepared in accordance with proper accounting practices.
-These practices comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 and the Service Reporting Code of Practice 2019/20, supported by International Financial Reporting Standards (IFRS) and statutory guidance issued under section 12 of the Local Government Act 2003.
+The Statement of Accounts summarises the Authority's transactions for the 2023-24 financial year and its position at the year-end of 31 March 2024.
+The Authority is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015, which require the accounts to be prepared in accordance with proper accounting practices.
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 (the Code) supported by International Financial Reporting Standards (IFRS).